Beauty sleep is real, it's free, and it can start for you tonight.

 "The good thing about the skin is that it recovers quickly," Day says.
 Get a good night's sleep tonight and tomorrow, everyone will notice.
 They may even tell you how well-rested you look.

 How much sleep do you need?
-Seven to eight hours of beauty rest nightly should do the trick, our experts say.
+Seven to nine hours of beauty rest nightly should do the trick, our experts say.

-You might wonder that if seven to eight hours of sleep is good, are 10 or 11 hours even better?
+You might wonder that if seven to nine hours of sleep is good, are 10 or 11 hours even better?
 Not so.

 "There are studies that show getting too much sleep is as detrimental to your skin as not getting enough," Day says.
 Oversleeping can actually increase skin cell breakdown.